 Creating a Pain Management Program

-There are four key components to creating a successful pain management program.
+There are four critical components to creating a successful pain management program.
 They include:

 - An institutional commitment to relieving pain